-l) Change the UICC configuration by setting the IMSI to (24608168553396), then switch the ME on.
+l) Change the UICC configuration (by setting the IMSI to 246081685533963), then switch the ME on.

 m) After the receipt of REGISTRATION REQUEST message from the UE during registration, the NG-SS performs AUTHENTICATION procedure and transmits a SECURITY MODE COMMAND message using the last calculated KAMF (at step ‘g’) indicated by the ngKSI to activate NAS security.